Sustainability

 Department Of Conservation (DOC)

-This department is responsible for preserving the natural and historical sites of New Zealand.
+This government department is responsible for preserving the natural and historical sites of New Zealand.

-• Look at their Nature section to find their page about Biodiversity.
+Look under the Nature section to find a page about Biodiversity.

-• Explore the other parts of their Nature section for information about efforts to conserve and protect native plants and animals.
+Explore the other parts of the Nature section for information about efforts to conserve and protect native plants and animals.

 Tips: We like sites like this because they're reliable.
 You can tell because of their web address - they have either .govt or .ac, meaning they are from government or educational organisations.
 They're also New Zealand sites, so relevant for us.